 How do you prepare my student for travel?: We will have two social events, and three pre-travel meetings prior to travel, during the spring months.
 For students living far from the main group of students, our leaders will engage you with social media, Facetime, Skype or other ways to connect.
 It's very common on our programs.

-What are the deadlines?: We have been open for enrollment since May 2016.
-As our capacity is very limited, don't wait to apply.
-We have had heart-broken families who waited too long to enroll, and found no positions were available.
-We ask that all enrollments be in our office prior to December 5, 2016.
+What are the deadlines?: As our capacity is very limited, please don't wait to apply.
+Over the last few years we have had heart-broken families who waited too long to enroll, and found no positions were available.

-How can I enroll?: You make a $399 deposit, which is part of your tuition.
-You go online on our itinerary page to click on the date of travel, and start the process.
+How can I enroll?: You go online on our itinerary page to click on the date of travel, and start the process.
 If you want help, dial 844.359.2020 and press 1.
 It will take you to our admissions team.
-It is best to use a laptop or desktop computer to enroll---our system doesn't mesh well with smart phones.
+It is best to use a laptop or desktop computer to enroll.